 Appendix B - Transaction Summary Definitions

-Transactions are interactions between actors that transfer the required information through standards-based messages.
-The following are the transactions defined by IHE and PHCA referenced throughout the rest of this document.
-Those transactions specified in other domain Technical Framework documents are identified with the domain identifier and transaction number.

-Communicate PHCA Data-* <PCD-xx> – These transactions contain the discrete data from the remote Personal Health Device, such as device identification data, data related to the settings and calibration of the device, and the sensor data itself over at least one of several transport options.
+Communicate PCHA Data-* <PCD-xx> – These transactions contain the discrete data from the remote Personal Health Device, such as device identification data, data related to the settings and calibration of the device, and the sensor data itself over at least one of several transport options.
 The ‘*’ in the name indicates one of the five transport options.
-To qualify as PHCA data certain time stamping requirements must be met; e.g. all stored data must be time stamped and any device containing timestamps in the measurements must expose its sense of current time and its time synchronization (if any).
+To qualify as PCHA data certain time stamping requirements must be met; e.g. all stored data must be time stamped and any device containing timestamps in the measurements must expose its sense of current time and its time synchronization (if any).

-Communicate PHCAD Data-* <PCD-xx> – These transactions contain the PCD-01 message generated from sensor data.
+Communicate PCD Data-* <PCD-xx> – These transactions contain the PCD-01 message generated from sensor data.
 The ‘*’ in the name indicates one of two transport options.